Prevention and precancer

 woman with white headscarf, has cancer

-Psychosomatics as a trigger for illness
+Psychosomatics as a trigger for disease

 The trigger for the cancer process is often psychological trauma, internal conflicts, and deep emotional pain.